 Want to know more?

-Please call 5997 9679.
-We will pass your details on to Maria our volunteer co-ordinator, and she will be in touch.
+Please call Jenny our Volunteer Coordinator on 5997 9704 and she will be in touch.

 Our Ladies Auxiliary raises much-needed funds for both residents and patients.
 Recent purchases include an ambulatory syringe driver for our district nurses, shade sails for the nursing home and an outdoor area in the hostel garden.